Marcelpv96/GSOC-2019-Dronecoria/README.md

-# Google Summer Of Code,  2019 Dronecoria Project
+# Google Summer Of Code 2019, Dronecoria Project

 This project is the result of the work done during the three months of Google Of Summer of Code internship.
 This project is a web Application that works with Liquid Galaxy as the visualization tool, and brings to the user the power to send images of burnt regions, and detect them using a Machine Learning model, previously trained by the user.